 SOUTHEAST ASIA & CHINA

-Avalon Waterways operates the 2015-built, 36-passenger AVALON SIEM REAP cruising directly between Ho Chi Minh and Siem Reap (near Angkor Wat), the latter when the lake’s water levels permit.
-The riverboat’s 245 sq. ft. cabins, located in two decks, all open to the outside with 14-foot sliding glass doors and windows.
+Avalon Waterways operates the 2015-built, 36-passenger AVALON SIEM REAP and 2018-built sistership AVALON SAIGON cruising on 7-night voyages between Ho Chi Minh City, Vietnam and Phnom Penh, Cambodia.
+The riverboats’ 245 sq. ft. cabins, located in two decks, all open to the outside with 14-foot sliding glass doors and windows.
 A forward-facing covered lounge give a 180-degree and connects to an interior air-conditioned panorama lounge with bar.
 The aft dining room seats all at once for buffet breakfasts and lunches and served dinners.
 The menus offer both Asian and western dishes.
-AVALON SAIGON also taking 36 passengers joins the fleet in 2018.

-The itineraries combine a 7-night cruise with a hotel stay and sightseeing at both ends that can add up to 13- to 22-day cruise tours to include Ho Chi Minh City, Hanoi, and Halong Bay in Vietnam; Luang Prabang In Laos; and Bangkok, Thailand.
-Departures are January to March and June to October.
+The wide-ranging itineraries, in time and places visited, combine a 7-night cruise with a hotel stay and sightseeing at both ends that can add up to 13- to 21-day cruise tours to include – your choice of extensions – Ho Chi Minh City, Hanoi, and Halong Bay in Vietnam; Siem Reap and Phnom Penh in Cambodia, Luang Prabang in Laos; and Bangkok, Thailand.
+Departures are January to April and July to December.

 Myanmar and the Irrawaddy River:

-Avalon operates its own riverboat some 1,300 miles along the Upper Irrawaddy River from Yangon and hotel stay in Yangon, Myanmar’s capital adding up to 14 days and an extension to Bangkok that creates a 17-day cruise tour.
+Avalon operates its own riverboat some 1,300 miles along the Upper Irrawaddy River between Yangon and Bhamo (northern limit if navigation) with a hotel stay in Yangon, Myanmar’s capital adding up to 14 days and an extension to Bangkok that creates a 17-day cruise tour.
 The 36-passenger AVALON MYANMAR was completed in 2015 and takes up tp 36 passengers.
 Sights visited along the river are pagodas, Buddhist monasteries, and riverside villages where the local activities produce candy made from palm trees, pottery, and food from adjacent farms.
-These itineraries operate August to December in 2016 and January-April and August-December in 2017..
+N.B.
+These itineraries operate September-December in 2018, and none are scheduled for 2019.

 The well-fitted out riverboat offers 245-sq.ft.
 Avalon Suites spread over two decks where the twin or king-size beds face a 14-foot-wide wall of glass that opens to a railing and the world outside, similar in layout to many of the line’s European riverboat fleet.
 A forward open-air covered lounge shares the Mandalay Deck with an adjacent enclosed lounge and an aft dining room.
 The Sky Deck’s lounge is covered and next to the spa treatment room and gym.